Time to read: 8 minutes, 38 seconds

 The Orka UI is a user-friendly way to get started with Orka.
 It provides basic capabilities and a clean UI.

-The Orka UI will be most useful to:
+The Orka UI will be most beneficial to:

-- Get your IP Plan.
+- Get your VPN connection information from your IP Plan.
 You can download it from the MacStadium portal.

 - Connect to your Orka cluster via VPN.

 - Download and install a VPN client.
-Note that if you're using a custom Orka domain, you might need to make some additional configuration changes.
+Note that you might need to make additional configuration changes if you're using a custom Orka domain.

-- Use the server address and credentials from the VPN section of your IP Plan.
+- Use the server address and credentials from the VPN section at the top of your IP Plan.

-- In your browser, navigate to your Orka endpoint.
+- In your browser, navigate to your Orka API URL.

-You can get the IP for your Orka endpoint from your IP Plan.
-It's the
+You can get your Orka API URL from your IP Plan:

 .100address for your

-To get the custom domain for your Orka cluster, if enabled:
+https://<custom-domain>(if configured).
+To get the Orka domain for your Orka cluster, contact MacStadium.
+To use an external custom domain, see here.

 - In the sidebar, click Nodes.
-This page provides information about the current state of you nodes, including the available resources.
+This page provides information about the current state of your nodes, including the available resources.

 A genuine Apple physical host that provides computational resources (RAM and CPU) for your workloads.